-I’m starting the writing then to get this written version of our long conversation going.
-And Kate will reflect and respond where she likes along the way.
-Reflecting our actual conversation round at Kate’s house.
-One that was no more a review or a detailed critique than this is likely to be, but more an appreciation of what so fascinated us both.
-Here goes.
+I’ll start then, with this written version of our long conversation.
+With Kate reflecting and responding along the way.
+A back and forth emails version of our actual conversation round at Kate’s house.
+A conversation that was no more a review or detailed critique than this is likely to be.
+More an appreciation of what had so fascinated us both.

 Kate’s in italics from now on.

-Frances Hinton works in the library of a medical research institute and lives a lonely kind of life where her limited social life is occasional visits to the home of the other young woman who works in the library.
-She writes short stories in her long evenings alone, all containing caricatures of the few people who use the library.
-Over a memorable few weeks these evenings of writing mostly stop as she is encouraged into the social life of a couple of these people, where…
+Frances Hinton works in the library of a medical research institute and lives a lonely kind of existence where her limited social life consists of occasional visits to the home of another young woman who also works in the library.
+Frances writes short stories in her long evenings alone, all containing caricatures of the very few people who use the library.
+Then over a memorable few weeks at the core of the book these evenings of writing mostly stop, as she is encouraged into the social life of a couple of these people, where…

 There’s lots of unexpressed emotion, in a very English sort of a way.
 And the sense of place, if I can steal a phrase from Ronnie, is beautifully observed, from the library in which you can almost taste the stewed tea, to the streets of staid West London.